sal-razzaq/aws-api-to-lambda/README.md

 class in a single AWS Lambda function for processing.

-- This framework allows a single lambda function to handle different request types based on the Api Gateway endpoint configuration.
+- This framework allows a single lambda function to handle different request types based on the API Gateway endpoint configuration.
-The request forwarding/processing information in provided declaratively in the AWS Api Gateway configuration using templates.
+The request forwarding/processing information in provided declaratively in the AWS API Gateway configuration using templates.

 - The framework also takes care of deserializing requests into .Net request objects for processing by the AWS lambda function request handlers.